-- The evaluation of screening and/or assessment tools for identifying adult patients in intensive care at risk of physical, psychological and cognitive dysfunction following a period of critical illness. - The identification of the optimal timing for screening and/or assessment for physical, psychological and cognitive dysfunction associated with critical illness. - The clinical effectiveness and cost-effectiveness of rehabilitation strategies for adult patients who have developed physical, psychological and cognitive dysfunction following a period of critical illness requiring a stay on ITU. - The identification of the optimal timing for rehabilitation strategies to address physical, psychological and cognitive dysfunction associated with critical illness. - The specific information and support needs of carers or the families of adult patients who have developed rehabilitation needs following a period of critical illness requiring a stay on ITU.
+- The evaluation of screening and/or assessment tools for identifying adult patients receiving level 2 or 3 critical care at risk of physical and nonphysical morbidities (including psychological and cognitive dysfunction) following a period of critical illness. - The identification of the optimal timing for screening and/or assessment for physical and non-physical (psychological and cognitive) dysfunction associated with critical illness. - The clinical effectiveness and cost-effectiveness of rehabilitation strategies for adult patients who have developed physical and non-physical morbidities (including psychological and cognitive dysfunction) following a period of critical illness requiring level 2 or 3 critical care. - The identification of the optimal timing for rehabilitation strategies to address physical and non-physical morbidities (including psychological and cognitive dysfunction) associated with critical illness. - The specific information and support needs of carers or families of adult patients who have developed rehabilitation needs following a period of critical illness requiring level 2 and level 3 critical care.